jefrwld/jefrwld/README.md

 ## Hi there 👋

-I'm Jeffrey, a Junior Fullstack Developer based in Dortmund, Germany.
+I'm Jeffrey, a Junior Fullstack Web Developer based in Dortmund, Germany.